jasonm23/onlisp-markdown/onlisp.md

                     :initial-value (apply fn1 args))))
       #’identity))
 ```
 > Figure 5.3: An operator for functional composition.

 ---

+With a memoized function, repeated calls are just hash-table lookups.
+There is
+of course the additional expense of a lookup on each initial call, but since we
 would only memoize a function that was sufﬁciently expensive to compute, it’s
 reasonable to assume that this cost is insigniﬁcant in comparison.

 Though adequate for most uses, this implementation of memoize has several
 limitations.
 It treats calls as identical if they have equal argument lists; this could
 be too strict if the function had keyword parameters.
 Also, it is intended only for